Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 Breaking it down,

-1. “auto eth0” meeans that eth0 will be configured when ifup -a is run (which happens at boot time).
+1. “auto eth0” means that eth0 will be configured when ifup -a is run (which happens at boot time).
 This means that the interface will automatically be started/stopped for you. ("eth0 is its traditional name - you'll probably see something more current like "ens1", "en0sp2" or even "enx78e7d1ea46da")

 2. “iface eth0” then describes the interface itself.
 In this case, it specifies that it should be configured by DHCP - we are going to assume that you have DHCP running on your network for this guide.
 If you are using static addressing you probably know how to set that up.